una/personal-goals/ideas-and-misc/book-checklist.md

 ## July 2017
 - [x] The Everything Store: Jeff Bezos and the Age of Amazon -- Brad Stone
+- [x] Girls in White Dresses -- Jennifer Close
-- [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson
+- [ ] The Signal and the Noise -- Nate Silver

 ## On Deck

 - [ ] Thinking in Systems -- Donella Meadows
+- [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson

 ## To-Read/Recommendations:
 ---